strexx/close-the-door/README.md

 # How to create an alarm that will go off if the door stays open?
 If the door stay's open in the winter it will be cold in the house.
-In this tutorial, I will explain how I create an alarm that will go off if the door is open for to long.
+In this tutorial, I will explain how I create an alarm that will go off if the door is open for too long.
+The alarm has 3 phases.
+The first phase there is nothing wrong.
+The second an orange led will turn on and the third phase where a red led will turn on with an alarm.
+On the server, you can configure how long each phase should be.

 ## Hardware